Ludic language: Classification

 In the Finnish research tradition, Ludic has been considered a transitional dialect area between Karelian and Veps, while in the Russian research tradition it is, on ethnographic grounds, normally considered a dialect of Karelian.
 A status as an independent language has been proposed in recent times.
 Ludic is characterised by a specific mixture of Karelian-like traits (such as the diphthongisation of the Proto-Finnic non-open long vowels: e.g. *pää > piä 'head', *soo > suo 'swamp', contrast Veps pä, so) and Veps-like traits (such as an almost complete loss of consonant gradation).
+Like Veps, Ludic has also partially lost vowel harmony.

 Dialects

 Ludic comprises three main dialect groups: